 James Watson, the Nobel laureate who discovered the double helix of DNA, dies

 Throughout his life, Watson was a member of the faculty at Harvard University (1956-1976) and spearheaded the molecular biology program there.
 In fact, he completely overhauled the curriculum to include DNA, RNA, and protein synthesis.
 Simultaneously, in 1968, he was appointed director of Cold Spring Harbor Laboratory (CSHL) and transformed this small research center into a global epicenter of genetics.
-His contribution to the understanding of genetic material marked a turning point in modern biology, but his career was also marred by controversies and contentious remarks.
+His contribution to the understanding of genetic material marked a turning point in modern biology, but his career was also marred by several controversies.
 As a professor, he was feared for his direct and competitive style, and his personality was as brilliant as it was provocative.
-In his later years, Watson made controversial statements against gender, homophobic remarks, and racist comments that drew almost universal condemnation from the academic world.
+In his later years, Watson made controversial statements against gender, as well as homophobic and racist remarks, which provoked almost universal condemnation from the academic world.

 For example, in 2019 he claimed that "there is an average difference between whites and blacks on IQ tests" and that this difference is "genetic."
 As a result of this scandal, he lost several honorary degrees, and the scientific community was quick to clarify that the differences between human groups on a genetic scale are minimal, since more than 99.9% of the genome is shared by all human beings, and that intellectual performance is much more related to social, economic, and educational factors.